tundekabirmason/pixel-art-maker/README.md

-# pixel-art-maker
-My submission to the #ALCWithGoogle #7DaysofCodeChallenge
+# Tunde Kabir Mason's Pixel Art Maker Project

+Hello,

+This is my submission to the #7DaysOfCode Challenge as an ALC Learner on the Front-End Track of ALC 3.0

+The app is written in pure javascript, no JQuery.

+Hosted version here: